MicrosoftDocs/appcenter-docs/docs/sdk/crashes/uwp.md

 }
 ```

 You can also optionally add **one binary** and **one text** attachment to a handled error report.
+Please be sure to **not** name the attachment file `minidump.dmp` as that name is reserved for minidump files.
 Pass the attachments as an array of `ErrorAttachmentLog` objects as shown in the example below.

 ```csharp
 try {